 When premium phones are out of financial reach and entry-level handsets just don’t make your cut, something in between is the next best thing.
-This is our updated list of the best midrange smartphones retailing from $ 300 to $ 600.
+This is our updated list of the best midrange smartphones retailing from US$ 300 to US$ 600.

 Formulating this category was tricky, since you can’t set an exact price and some of these devices are, in fact, the flagship phones of their respective brands.
 To simplify things, we chose a price range that simply sits between our two other lists for best budget and premium smartphones.

 Xiaomi Mi Mix 2 ($500)

 It was the original Mi Mix that put borderless phones on the map, but it’s only with the Mi Mix 2 that Xiaomi can say they finally refined the concept.
 Now easier to hold and smarter in execution, the newest Xiaomi flagship has an improved pair of cameras and some of the best specs you can find on a phone priced at US$ 500.

 The OnePlus 3T has finally been unseated from our list, and what better way than by its successor, the OnePlus 5.
 The price may have gone up, but you get even more flagship-level features this time around: a much faster Snapdragon 835 processor, up to 8GB of memory, and an additional camera at the back capable of zooming in on subjects.

 Huawei P10 ($580)